New here? Start with the complete side hustle guide →

 If you’ve built a solid Pinterest strategy for your own blog and understand how the platform works, other business owners will pay you to manage their Pinterest accounts.
 Pinterest management is a legitimate and growing freelance niche.

 This isn’t a passive income strategy.
 It trades time for money.
-But it’s a real income opportunity for bloggers who have developed genuine Pinterest expertise and want to monetize it while their own blog traffic is still growing.
+But it’s a real income opportunity for bloggers who have developed real Pinterest expertise and want to monetize it while their own blog traffic is still growing.

 How Long Does It Take to Make Money on Pinterest?